LetsDNS/letsdns/docs/source/config.rst

   if your `BIND 9`_ nameserver permits access via ``key "mykey" { algorithm hmac-sha256; secret "c2VjcmV0Cg=="; };``
   the matching JSON content is ``{"mykey": "c2VjcmV0Cg=="}``.

+- key_algorithm = *algorithm-name*

+  TSIG algorithm used for the secret key.
+The specified name MUST be supported by the `dnspython`_ library.
+Typical values are `hmac-sha256`, like in the previous BIND 9 example, or `hmac-sha512`.
+If you do not specify this option, the dnspython library will pick an internal default.
+This default may not match your keyfile, possibly resulting in a dnspython error like "dns.tsig.PeerBadKey:
+  The peer didn't know the key we used".
+It is therefore recommended to explicitly define an algorithm.

 - nameserver = *hostname | ip-address*